exit-n0de/password-gen/README.md

 <br/>

 ### Thank you!
-If you like it, then Star it and donate if you want. <br/>
+If you like it, then rate it and donate if you want. <br/>
 <br/>
 Bitcoin: 1DnFABekbJ3TpdxYuaKbTwuNz6kYnvfSTa   <br/>